Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression

-However, the original Gradient Descent method is limited to Lasso regression, which has a crucial role in many domains such as cancer research\cite{kidd2018survival}, Alzheimer's disease modeling\cite{tkdd/LiuCGZB18}, and gene expression\cite{cmmm/KanekoHH15}.
+However, the original Gradient Descent method is limited to Lasso regression, which has a crucial role in many domains such as cancer research~\cite{kidd2018survival}, Alzheimer's disease modeling~\cite{tkdd/LiuCGZB18}, and gene expression~\cite{cmmm/KanekoHH15}.
 This is because the optimization objective function of lasso regression includes both $\mathcal{L}_1$ and $\mathcal{L}_2$ regularizations.
-To achieve privacy-preserving multiparty lasso regression, Bazerque et al.\cite{icassp/BazerqueMG10} developed a distributed algorithm by reformulating the objective of lasso into a separable form, which can be minimized by ADMM.
-Zhao et al.\cite{nips/ZhaoZLL18} proposed pSCOPE, a method for distributed sparse learning with $\mathcal{L}_1$ regularization.
+To achieve privacy-preserving multiparty lasso regression, Bazerque et al.~\cite{icassp/BazerqueMG10} developed a distributed algorithm by reformulating the objective of lasso into a separable form, which can be minimized by ADMM.
+Zhao et al.~\cite{nips/ZhaoZLL18} proposed pSCOPE, a method for distributed sparse learning with $\mathcal{L}_1$ regularization.
 However, these studies haven't provided sufficient security guarantees and mainly focus on distributed learning for efficiency.
-Zheng et al.\cite{sp/ZhengPGS19} devised Helen, a system that uses partially homomorphic encryption and zero-knowledge proof to guarantee secure ADMM implementation among multiparty.
-But the computation cost of zero-knowledge proof is very high.
-Egmond et al.\cite{midm/EgmondSGIVKSRLK21} proposed a secure multiparty Lasso regression approach with the Proximal Gradient Descent algorithm, but it is applied only in the two-party scenario.
+Zheng et al.~\cite{sp/ZhengPGS19} devised Helen, a system that uses partially homomorphic encryption and zero-knowledge proof to guarantee secure ADMM implementation.
+But the computation cost of zero-knowledge proof is very high. \\ Egmond et al.~\cite{midm/EgmondSGIVKSRLK21} proposed a secure multiparty Lasso regression approach with the Proximal Gradient Descent algorithm, but it is applied only in the two-party scenario.

-Coordinate descent\cite{wu2008coordinate} is a general method for solving Lasso regression with $\mathcal{L}_2$ regularization.
-But to our knowledge, it has not been explored extensively for privacy-preserving linear regression as well as Lasso regression in multiparty scenarios. \cite{corr/abs-1911-03183} proposed a privacy-preserving protocol for generalized linear models using distributed Block Coordinate Descent, via sharing a set of parameters.
+Coordinate descent~\cite{wu2008coordinate} is a general method for solving lasso regression with $\mathcal{L}_1$ regularization.
+But to the best our knowledge, it has not been explored extensively for privacy-preserving linear regression and lasso regression in multiparty scenarios.
+Kesteren et al.~\cite{corr/abs-1911-03183} proposed a privacy-preserving protocol for generalized linear models using distributed Block Coordinate Descent, sharing a set of parameters.
 However, it is designed only for vertically partitioned data and provides few security techniques for privacy guarantee.
-In this paper, we draw on the theory of the Federated Coordinate Descent approach, which data is horizontally partitioned and distributed in multi parties.
-We aim to achieve privacy-preserving multiparty regression, including linear, ridge and lasso regressions.
+In this paper, we draw on the theory of the Federated Coordinate Descent approach, in which data is horizontally partitioned and distributed among multiparties.
+We aim to achieve privacy-preserving multiparty regression, including linear, ridge, and lasso regressions.